Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

 The decay constant of the pseudoscalar $F_{PS}$ is defined as follows~\cite{Giusti3}:

 In this notation, the pion decay constant is $F_{\pi}$ = 93 [MeV].
-We calculate the decay constant $aF_{PS}$ using the fitting results of the coefficient $a^{4}G_{PS-SS}$ and pseudoscalar mass $am_{PS}$ at the bare quark mass $a\bar{m}_{q}$.
-The results of the decay constant $aF_{PS}$, which are calculated using the normal configurations and the configurations with the additional monopoles and anti-monopoles, are given in Tables~\ref{tb:numerical_results_or_mc0},~\ref{tb:numerical_results_mc1_2},~\ref{tb:numerical_results_mc3_4}, and~\ref{tb:numerical_results_mc5_6} in appendix~\ref{sec:corre_func_fit_res_1}.
+We calculate the decay constant $aF_{PS}$ with the fitting results of the coefficient $a^{4}G_{PS-SS}$ and pseudoscalar mass $am_{PS}$ at the bare quark mass $a\bar{m}_{q}$.
+The results of the decay constant $aF_{PS}$, which are calculated using the normal configurations and the configurations with the additional monopoles and anti-monopoles, are shown in tables~\ref{tb:numerical_results_or_mc0},~\ref{tb:numerical_results_mc1_2},~\ref{tb:numerical_results_mc3_4}, and~\ref{tb:numerical_results_mc5_6} in appendix~\ref{sec:corre_func_fit_res_1}.

-Fig.~\ref{fig:afpi_ampi2_chiPt_fit_1} shows the correlation between the decay constant $aF_{PS}$ of the pseudoscalar and the square of the pseudoscalar mass $(am_{PS})^{2}$.
+Figure~\ref{fig:afpi_ampi2_chiPt_fit_1} shows the correlation between the decay constant $aF_{PS}$ of the pseudoscalar and the square of the pseudoscalar mass $(am_{PS})^{2}$.
 This demonstrates that the logarithmic divergence does not appear near the chiral limit and that the decay constant $aF_{PS}$ linearly increases with increasing square mass $(am_{PS})^{2}$.
-These behaviours correspond to the features that are analogized from the SU(2) Lagrangian in the quenched chiral perturbation theory~\cite{Colangelo1}.

-In the studies of the overlap Dirac operator in quenched QCD, these features have already been mentioned by other groups~\cite{Giusti2, Giusti1}.
-Therefore, we fit the following formula derived from the quenched chiral perturbation theory~\cite{Colangelo1} to the numerical results:
+These behaviors correspond to the features that are analogized from the SU(2) Lagrangian in the quenched chiral perturbation theory~\cite{Colangelo1}.
+In the studies of the overlap Dirac operator in quenched QCD, these features have already been mentioned by other scholars~\cite{Giusti2, Giusti1}.
+We fit the following formula derived from the quenched chiral perturbation theory~\cite{Colangelo1} to the numerical results:

 The factor $L_{5}^{q}$ is similar to a low-energy constant in the quenched chiral perturbation theory~\cite{Colangelo1}.
 We suppose that the PCAC relation holds.
-Therefore, the decay constant $F_{PS}$ in the chiral limit $ \bar{m}_{q} \rightarrow 0$ corresponds to $F_{0}$ as follows:
+The decay constant $F_{PS}$ in the chiral limit $ \bar{m}_{q} \rightarrow 0$ corresponds to $F_{0}$.

-The results of $aF_{0}$ and $L_{5}^{q}$ obtained by fitting formula~(\ref{eq:chipt_f0_fit}) are listed in Table~\ref{tb:afpi_ampi2_chipt1}.
+The results of $aF_{0}$ and $L_{5}^{q}$ obtained by fitting formula~(\ref{eq:chipt_f0_fit}) are listed in table~\ref{tb:afpi_ampi2_chipt1}.
 The fitting results of $L_{5}^{q}$ are approximately 2.5 times larger than the result of another group~\cite{Heitger1}.
-This has been explained in the study using the overlap Dirac operator~\cite{Giusti2}.
+This has been explained in the study of~\cite{Giusti2}.
 The fitting results demonstrate that the intercept $aF_{0}$ increases with increasing magnetic charge $m_{c}$; however, the slope $L_{5}^{q}$ does not vary.